SimonBiggs/electronfactors/README.md

 To be able to make use of the examples referred to for the remaining of this guide make sure you download the most recent electronfactors source code found [here](https://github.com/SimonBiggs/electronfactors/releases).

+If you used Anaconda Python 3.4 you may need to run the following to have the latest version of bokeh and the jupyter notebook:

+    conda install jupyter bokeh

 #### Other options for Windows
 My code currently successfully builds on [Travis Cl](https://travis-ci.org/SimonBiggs/electronfactors) under Python 3.4 and Python 3.5 only.